 Serge around the waist and bottom to finish the edges (or again, zigzag).

 Since I'm using 1 inch elastic, I measured from the waist 1 1/4 inch and folded over, ironing all the way around to create what will be the casing.
 If you're using 3/4 inch elastic, fold over 1 inch.

 Straight stitch the casing closed, with the exception of an inch or two that you leave open to feed the elastic through.
 I always like to do this in the back, just in case I don't get 100% lined up with the previous stitch it won't be super noticeable.
 You will close this after you have finished sewing your elastic closed.

 Go ahead and thread your elastic through, bunching your fabric up as you make your way through the entire casing.

 When you arrive back at your starting point, overlap the elastic about 1/2 an inch and zigzag over it a few times, making sure the elastic feels secure.

 Finish stitching the gap you left open earlier in the casing.

 Time to hem.
 Depending on the overall style you're attempting to achieve, this can be done in a couple ways.
 Sometimes I serge around the raw edge and leave it exposed, like I did on my daughter's Emoji dress and the Super Mario Bros. skirt.
-For this floral fabric, I felt it would be prettier to actually hem it by serging the raw edge, folding over, pressing, and topstitching around.
-You can also double fold & press, then topstich.
+For this floral fabric, I felt it would be prettier to actually hem it by surging the raw edge, folding over, pressing, and topstitching around.
+You can also double fold & press, then topstitch.
 The choice is yours!